gitfrid/CzechFOI-DRATE-OPENSCI/README.md

     ↓
 Simulations (per Age Group) — creates a HR=1 bias-check and a misclassification-sensitivity dataset
     ↓
-RMST Estimation (per Age Group) - using scientific Empirical or Causal Methodes or experimental Methodes — applied to all three datasets
+RMST Estimation (per Age Group) - using scientific empirical or causal Methodes or experimental Methodes — applied to all three datasets
     ↓
 Comparison of emprical vs causal Methods and Results — across all three datasets
     ↓